-The Department of Campus Safety and Security (CSS) will receive and collect lost and found items and store them in the property room until claimed by the owner or for a period of 90 days.
-After 90 days, any unclaimed property will be donated, recycled, or destroyed.
+The Department of Campus Safety and Security (CSS) Colorado Campus will receive and collect lost and found items and store them in the property room until claimed by the owner or to the end of the school academic year.
+After the school ends, any unclaimed property will be donated, recycled, or destroyed.

-All found Property must be logged into the Automated Records Management System (ARMS) and assigned a property tag.
+All found Property must be logged into the Lost and Found property book.
+All items are tagged and stored in the Lost and Found Cabinet.
 When an item is claimed, a release of property waiver must be completed and signed before any item is returned to the owner.
-The waiver is to be filed in an appropriate folder and the ARMS entry must be updated.
-Items turned in will be held for a period of 90 days from date of intake.
+The waiver is to be filed in an appropriate folder, and the ARMS entry must be updated.

+Items turned in will be held for 90 days from the date of intake.
 At the determination of the CSS Manager or designee, all remaining unclaimed items will be purged from the inventory by one of the following methods: donated, recycled, destroyed, or returned to the finder.

-Cash money turned in to CSS will be logged by the same process and will be secured within the property room.
-Unclaimed money will be distributed to the Student Government Association (SGA) at the conclusion of the current 90-day period.
+Cash money turned in to CSS will be turned over to finance immediately; CSS will not hold money.